Category:Group as Group Sync

 Connection 1 (DirA-to-DirB) is your standard sync connection, which syncs Users and Groups as Groups.
 This connection will utilize the dnhash.txt created by Connection 2.

-Connection 2 (DirA-to-DirB-DNHashGen) uses a special destination sync engine of DNHASHGen.
-This connection uses Source/Dest indexes to perform a JOIN identifying matching member objects between the source and destination directories.
-Suggested indexes may be Mail/Mail, or some other set of unique index attributes.
-When the DNHashGen connection runs, the JOIN is performed, exporting a file, export.txt.
-This file contains a hash table identifying source/destination matches.
-(Your destination objects are not touched.)
-You will rename Export.txt to DNHash.txt and copy to Connection 1 i.e. \Connections\DirA-To-DirB\DNHash.txt.
+Connection 2 (DirA-to-DirB-DNHashGen) uses a special Destination sync engine of DNHASHGen.
+This connection uses Join functionality to identify matching member objects between the Source and Destination directories.
+When the DNHashGen connection runs, a Join is performed exporting a file named export.txt.
+This file contains a hash table identifying Source/Destination matches.
+Your Destination objects are not touched at this time.
+You will rename export.txt to DNHash.txt and copy to Connection 1 (...\Connections\DirA-To-DirB\DNHash.txt).

 Connection 3 (DirB-to-DirA) is your standard sync connection that is syncing contacts into DirA.
 These contacts are then added as Members to local Groups.
 Note: If you are syncing Groups as Groups in both directions, and members are synced contacts, you'll need another DNHashGen Connection for this connection as well (DirB-to-DirA DNHashGen).
 Follow the same format as outlined for Connection 2, using Connection 3 source/dest info.
 And copy this second Export.txt to \DirB-to-DirA\dnhash.txt.